Mount Lebanon Mutasarrifate: Migrants

-Following the events of 1860, a large number of the Druze migrated to Hauran and Jabal al-Arab and settled there, and in the year 1869 the Suez Canal was opened, shortening the road between Europe and the countries of the Ottoman Arab East.
+Following the events of 1860, a large number of the Druze migrated to Hauran and Jabal al-Arab and settled there.
+In 1869, the Suez Canal was opened, shortening the road between Europe and the countries of the Ottoman Arab East.
 When Britain occupied Egypt in 1882, security prevailed and trade flourished greatly, so Lebanese immigrants came to the region, either to escape the oppression of the feudal lords and governors, or to seek livelihood.
 Many of them have succeeded, amassing huge fortunes and occupying prominent positions in administration, journalism and commerce.
 Among the most prominent settlers in Egypt were Salim and Bishara Taqla, Yaqoub Sarouf and Faris Nimr, sheikh Rashid Rida, and Jurji Zaidan.

 After Egypt, Lebanese immigrants headed to North and South American countries such as the United States, Canada, Mexico, Brazil and Argentina.
-The news about the fertility of the soil and richness of life in the new world and Australia was transmitted, expanded and magnified, to the Arab East, tempting people and pushing them to migrate.
+The news about the fertility of the soil and richness of life in the New World and Australia was spread, expanded and magnified, to the Arab East, tempting people and pushing them to migrate.
 It is said that the first of these was a young man from the village of Salima named Antoine Al-Busha'lāni, who landed in Boston in 1854, and died in New York two years later.
-In commemoration of his 100th anniversary, the Lebanese government considered 1955 the year of expatriates, so it received their delegations in that year and held huge festivals for them.
+In commemoration of his 100th anniversary, the Lebanese government considered 1955 the year of expatriates, so it received their delegations in that year and held large festivals in their honour.
 The Lebanese writer Mikhail Naimy talks about immigration during the Mutasarrifate era during the year 1900 and how it tore his family apart: